 Damian's mother Diana Wilson studied English at Adelaide University.
 Her father,Cecil Norman Wilson fought in the 9th Infantry, Second Seventh Division in the Middle East at El Alamein, and later again in Borneo as a gunner.
 Cecil's brother, Rex Kerslake Wilson was a flying ace pilot in the airforce and was shot down at the age of 21 in North Africa.
 He died of his wounds and there is a memorial cross for him at the Military Cemetary in Alexandria, Egypt.
 He was decorated with a distinguished flying medal for his flying skill and bravery.

-Damian has written and co-written more than sixty social comics and children's story books about health and wellness for Indigenous communities across Australia over a twelve year period.
-Damian is also a media strategist & film producer/director.
+Damian has written and co-written more than sixty health and wellness comics and children's story books for Indigenous communities over a 15 year period and has helped goverment, NGO’s and the private sector deliver positive health messages across Australia.

 Elsie Amamoo Owner